BenjaminMedia/WA_public_documentation/_includes/content.md

 {% endhighlight %}

 #### Data attributes
-BPP JavaScript follows the patterns introduced by the Bootstrap community where DOM objects are interfaced through data-attrtibutes instead of classes and ids.
+BP JavaScript follows the patterns introduced by the Bootstrap community where DOM objects are interfaced through data-attrtibutes instead of classes and ids.
 This makes the relationship between scripts and markup more transparent.

 **Example:**